 You must have a bankroll used strictly for your betting.
 Do not use money that could be used to pay bills, rent, etc. for betting.

-Use a flat betting strategy only and make your wager amounts proportionate to your current bankroll on every play except as noted below.
+Make your wager amounts proportionate to your current bankroll on every play.